b05702057/Binary-Income-Prediction-Model/README.md

 # Binary Income Prediction

-### A prediction of Income done with the generative model and the logistic regression model in machine learning
+### A prediction of Income with the generative model and the logistic regression model

 ## Task
 Find the best feature combination by trial and error, normalize the data to speed up the training processm, and use regularizations to avoid overfiitng.